-Illinois Wesleyan University President Eric Jensen Announces Retirement and Resignation
+Illinois Wesleyan University President Eric Jensen Announces Retirement and Resignation as President

 May 31, 2019

 BLOOMINGTON, Ill. –– Eric R. Jensen, president of Illinois Wesleyan University since 2015, has announced to the University’s Board of Trustees and the campus community that he will retire and subsequently resign his position as president at the end of May, according to Board Chair Timothy J. Szerlong.

 Szerlong noted that, “Eric has left a lasting imprint on the University, with many significant accomplishments that have changed IWU for the better.
 As he looked to the future, with a new strategic plan to be developed and implemented over a number of years, he felt strongly that this would require continuity of leadership and a single ‘face’ of the University throughout that journey.
 Upon careful reflection, Eric felt he would not be able to make that commitment.”

 Szerlong said on behalf of the Board, “We understand and respect Eric’s decision about his future, and wish him, his wife, Elizabeth, and First Dog Calvin all the best in the coming years.
 As President, Eric valued the importance of the University investing in itself for a healthy future in a challenging higher education landscape.
 His achievements are significant, including a personal commitment to diversity which has inspired all of us.”

 Under Jensen’s tenure, domestic diversity increased 72%.
 Illinois Wesleyan’s incoming class for 2018-19 was the most diverse in school history.